Portfolio overview

 Snowy Hydro Limited

-Snowy Hydro’s total actual total assets for 2021-22 were just under $9.0 billion, with property, plant and equipment contributing to 58 per cent and other assets (encompassing other financial assets) contributing to 22 per cent, as shown in Figure 8.
-Trade and other receivables represent seven per cent of total actual assets.
+Snowy Hydro’s total actual total assets for 2023–24 were $12.8 billion, with property, plant and equipment contributing to 79 per cent and other financial assets (encompassing other financial assets including energy derivatives) contributing to 7 per cent, as shown in Figure 8.
+Snowy Hydro’s total liabilities were just over $6.4 billion, with interest bearing liabilities (including debt) contributing 74 per cent.

 Figure 8: Snowy Hydro Limited actual financial statements by category ($’000)